Increase Your Security With a Back-up Device

 With the launch of the Ledger Nano X, many Nano S users have purchased one to enjoy its mobile capabilities and increased storage.
 It’s equally possible to use your new device for your old accounts, thus letting you manage your crypto assets through your smartphone.
 Your Ledger Nano S can still be used as a backup for your Ledger Nano X in this case.

-How do I back up a device?
+How do I back up my device?